celsiusnarhwal/firewhale/README.md

 ### Using the Caddy API

-You can access Caddy's [admin API](https://caddyserver.com/docs/api) by sending an HTTP request to `localhost:2019`.
+You can access Caddy's [admin API](https://caddyserver.com/docs/api) by sending HTTP requests to `localhost:2019`.

 ```shell
 docker exec firewhale curl -s localhost:2019